zhekson1/CSL-DeFi-Protocols/README.md

 ### Advantages of Fully P2P DeFi Protocols

 - **Full Custody** - users always maintain complete spending *and* delegation control over their assets.
-The only exception is when locking is required to enforce protocol logic, which restricts spending (but never restricts delegation).
+The only exception is when locking is required to enforce protocol logic, which restricts spending (but never restricts staking).

-- **P2P Concurrency** - all user interactions are fully p2p and occur to and from each others' unique addresses.
-This means there must be at least one UTxO for every user of the protocol, so throughput scales *with* the number of users.
+- **P2P Concurrency** - all user interactions are fully p2p and occur to and from each others' unique addresses, so there must be *at least* one UTxO for every user of the protocol.
+Throughput scales *with* the number of users.

 - **Frontend/Backend Agnosticism & Interoperability** - since all protocols are ultimately just on-chain minting and spending policies, they are frontend-agnostic.
 They can be integrated in a wide variety of frontends, such as light wallets, simple webpages, or fully custom stacks.